socialtables/drawing-app-challenge/README.md

 It only needs to work in the latest versions of Chrome & Firefox.

 ## How to submit
-Send all your files in one email to [internchallenge@socialtables.com](mailto:internchallenge@socialtables.com) with the subject line: `Social Tables Venue Mapper Intern Challenge`.
+Send all your files in one email to [apprenticechallenge@socialtables.com](mailto:apprenticechallenge@socialtables.com) with the subject line: `Social Tables Apprentice Challenge`.

 These files will contain: